Lou Killen

 Louisa "Lou" Jo Killen (born Louis Killen; 10 January 1934 – 9 August 2013) was an English folk singer from Gateshead, Tyneside, who also played the English concertina.

 Killen formed one of Britain's first folk clubs in 1958 in Newcastle upon Tyne, and became a professional folk singer in 1961.
 In the 1970s Killen recalled: "When I started Folk Song and Ballad in Newcastle in 1958 there weren't twenty folk clubs in the whole country, and when I left for the States (in 1966) there were maybe three hundred."
 Recordings of Killen singing some Tyneside songs were included on both The Iron Muse (Topic Records 12T86, 1963) and the revised version on CD (Topic Records TSCD465) issued in 1993.
 The accompanying book to the Topic Records 70 year anniversary boxed set Three Score and Ten has a dust jacket picture featuring Killen with Frankie Armstrong; and one of the songs featured on both albums of The Iron Muse, The Blackleg Miners is track six of the sixth CD in the set.

 Killen emigrated to the United States in 1967 and worked with Pete Seeger before joining The Clancy Brothers.
 In 1971, the Clancy Brothers brought in the singer who had introduced the English concertina to the music mix, Lou Killen.
 They recorded two studio albums on the Audio Fidelity label: Save the Land and Show Me the Way.
 Their next, and final, album for Audio Fidelity was a live album, Live on St. Patrick's Day in 1973, recorded the previous year at the Bushnell Auditorium in Hartford, Connecticut.
-In the mid 1970s Killen left the Clancys.
+In the mid-1970s Killen left the Clancys.

+In the 1990s, Killen worked as the volunteer coordinator at the San Francisco Maritime Museum, also singing chanties there and interpreting to the public.

 A few years before Killen's death, she underwent a gender reassignment to become Louisa Jo.

 Killen died in 2013, at the age of 79.